thepegleg/thepegleg.github.io/README.md

 ## Credits

-- Project Leads: [Cbass92] [elsgcreate]
+- Project Lead: [Cbass92]
-- Project Members [A.S.T.]
+- Project Members [A.S.T.] [elsgcreate]
-- Skidded from a lot of people before I put this in the credits so thank you people like 3kh0, lax1dude, lbananna, and WhoIsEv
+- Skidded from a lot of people before I put in the credits so thank you, along with people like 3kh0, lax1dude, lbananna, selenite,  and WhoIsEv.

 ## License